Somi (singer): Early life and education

+Career

 In 2007, she licensed her independently recorded album Red Soil in My Eyes to the Harmonia Mundi/World Village label for her first international distribution deal.
 The record received wide critical acclaim with the hit single "Ingele" that maintained a Top 10 position on U.S. World Music Charts for several months.

 In 2009, Somi signed with independent record label ObliqSound.
 Her label debut If the Rains Come First was released in North America on October 27, 2009, and subsequently debuted at no. 2 on Billboard's World Music Chart and no. 21 on Billboard's Heatseekers Chart.
 The album features South African trumpeter Hugh Masekela, Somi's long-time mentor, as a guest on one track.
 In March 2011, Somi recorded her first live concert album at the legendary Jazz Standard in New York City.
 It was released on Palmetto Records in August 2011.

 In 2013, Somi signed her first major label deal with Sony Music to become one of the first artists on their relaunched historic jazz imprint Okeh Records.
 Her album and major label debut The Lagos Music Salon, which features Grammy-winning special guests Angelique Kidjo and Common and debuted at #1 on US Jazz Charts, was inspired by an 18-month sabbatical she took in Lagos, Nigeria.
 On the heels of much critical acclaim and a rapidly growing fan base, The Huffington Post and other publications dubbed Somi "the new Nina Simone".
 In March 2017, she released Petite Afrique as her second album on Okeh Records.
 The album, which won a 2018 NAACP Image Award for Outstanding Jazz Album, is a song cycle about the large West African immigrant community in Harlem, New York City in the face of rapid gentrification.
 It features special guest Aloe Blacc.